-If Old Basis File > 0, the basis maps information will be obtained from the file associated with ID i.
+If i > 0, the basis maps information will be obtained from this file.
 The file will usually have been output previously as a New Basis File or Backup Basis File.
-A full description of information recorded in New Basis File and Backup Basis File is given in Gill $et\ al$.
-(2005a).
+A full description of information recorded in New Basis File and Backup Basis File is given in Gill et al. (2005a).